PaddlePaddle/PaddleRS/docs/data/tools_en.md

 Among them:

-- `src_img_path`: Path to the original image file that contains the geospatial information.
+- `--src_img_path`: Path to the original image file that contains the geospatial information.
-- `geojson_path`: Path to the GeoJSON format label file.
+- `--geojson_path`: Path to the GeoJSON format label file.
-- `save_path`: Path to save the converted raster file.
+- `--save_path`: Path to save the converted raster file.

 ### match